 Second, block the account.

-Third, report the account to Facebook.
-Use the report function and select “Pretending to be someone” or “Fake account.”
+Third, report the account to Facebook using their fake account report form.
+Select “Pretending to be someone” or “Fake account.”
+Also file a report with the FTC at reportfraud.ftc.gov and the FBI's IC3.

 Fourth, if the account was impersonating someone you know, message that person through their real account to warn them.